adavarski/UAP-POC/saas/aws/k8s/KOPS/README.md

 aws configure (or export AWS_ACCESS_KEY_ID= ; export AWS_SECRET_ACCESS_KEY=; export AWS_DEFAULT_REGION=us-east-1)
 ```

-Created a new IAM user called k8s-saas with a new group (k8s-saas) that has access to AmazonEC2FullAccess, IAMFullAccess, AmazonS3FullAccess, and AmazonVPCFullAccess.
+Created a new IAM user called k8s-saas with a new group (k8s-saas) that has access to AmazonEC2FullAccess, IAMFullAccess, AmazonS3FullAccess, and AmazonVPCFullAccess (via AWS console).

 ```
 # IAM:ARN